Learning Outcomes

 - Easements are rights annexed to land for a definite purpose, valid and binding if all legal requirements and formalities are satisfied.

-- Only restrictive covenants (not positive) may burden successors of the servient land in equity if all Tulk v Moxhay requirements are met and the benefit also passes.
+- Only restrictive covenants (not positive) may burden successors of the servient land in equity if all Tulk v Moxhay requirements are met and the benefit also passes by annexation, assignment, or building scheme.

 - Mortgages grant lenders strong remedies (payment, possession, sale, foreclosure), but borrowers have rights to redeem and protection from unfair terms and undue influence.